Baseer Ali

 Baseer Ali (born 5 September 1995) is an Indian actor, model, host and television personality.
 He is most popularly known for winning Splitsvilla 10 as well as participating in Roadies Rising and Ace Of Space 2 where he emerged as the runner-up.
 He made his acting debut with Kundali Bhagya.
-In 2025, he competed on Bigg Boss 19.
+In 2025, he participated in Bigg Boss 19.

 Early life

 Ali was born on 5 September 1995 in Hyderabad.
 Before participating in Roadies Rising, he was a content creator.

 Career

 Ali started his television career in 2017 by participating in MTV India's Roadies Rising where he emerged as the runner-up.
 He participated in Splitsvilla 10 and emerged as the winner with Naina Singh.

 In 2018, he hosted On Road With Roadies for Roadies Xtreme and Splitsvilla 11 with Divya Agarwal on Voot.
 In 2019, he hosted On Road With Roadies on for Roadies: Real Heroes with Shruti Sinha.
 He participated in MTV India's Ace of Space 2 soon after.
 He finished as the second runner-up.

 In 2023, Ali made his acting debut with Zee TV's Kundali Bhagya as Shaurya Luthra.
 He was cast opposite Sana Sayyad, who was later replaced by Adrija Roy.
 Though he announced his exit from the show in June 2024, he officially wrapped his role on the series in December 2024.

 In August 2025, Ali participated in Bigg Boss 19 after rejecting the offer for two years.
 He became the captain during the second week by dominating the captaincy task.